richipal09/devrel-labs/agentic_rag/README.md

   - GPU with 8GB VRAM recommended for better performance
   - Will run on CPU if GPU is not available, but will be significantly slower.
   - For quantized models (4-bit/8-bit): Reduced VRAM requirements (4-6GB) with minimal performance impact
-  - For GGUF models: Further reduced memory requirements, with models automatically optimizing GPU usage based on available VRAM
+  - For Ollama models: Requires Ollama to be installed and running, with significantly reduced memory requirements

 ### Setup